MarkEWaite/jenkins-bugs/README.md

 * Need a tag scrubber to remove useless test tags from the origin repository.
 The tag clutter in this repository is becoming too painful.

+* JGit ssh fetch failed without a credential.
+That means this repository is now requiring a credential for at least one of its branches.
+Unfortunate, but better to make the technique publicly visible rather than have to hide it in a private repository just because it uses a credential.
+The repository does not expose the values of the credential, just its identifier.